Loading

 • To review how debt and equity securities should be accounted for under GAAP

-• To recognize the type of information that is used to estimate credit losses under ASU 2016-13
+• To review the method used to estimate credit losses under ASU 2016-13

-• To recognize a key change found in the new lease standard
+• To recognize a key change found in the lease standard

-• To identify how a lessee recognizes a lease liability under the new lease standard
+• To identify how a lessee recognizes a lease liability under the lease standard

-• To identify potential impacts from implementing the new lease standard
+• To identify potential impacts from implementing the lease standard

 • To recognize the general structure of the FASB Accounting Standards Codification (ASC)